Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Bias-Variance Tradeoff

 We have shown how to control the covariance matrix bias to be below some desired threshold.
 However, typically bias is not of direct interest, but instead we want to control the error of the expectation values, which additionally contains the variance, i.e. the second term in Equation \eqref{eq: bias-variance}.
 The variance of a stationary chain is

 where the autocorrelation coefficients are $\rho_k = \mathbb{E}[(f(x_i) - \mathbb{E}_p[f]) (f(x_{i+k}) - \mathbb{E}_p[f])] / \mathrm{Var}_p[f]$.

 We would therefore like to know how to optimally set the bias, given some error tolerance.
 Here we will provide a heuristic, based on estimating the second moment $\mathbb{E}[x^2]$ of a one-dimensional standard Gaussian target with velocity Verlet unadjusted HMC.
-In this case, $\rho_k = \rho^k$ \citep{gouraud_hmc_2023}, where